Xenadon/EquiTorch/docs/examples/tetris_TFN.rst

-The teris classification using TFN and SO2TFN
+The tetris classification using TFN and SO2TFN
 =============================================

-Here, we give an example of the teris classification using TFN and SO2TFN.
+Here, we give an example of the tetris classification using TFN and SO2TFN.

 TFN (Tensor Field Network) proposed in